PIesPnuema/VirusTotalNetstatCheck/README.md

 MIT_LICENSE
 ## Contributing

 I will not be maintaining this project.
-I hammered this together so I know there is room for improvement.
-If make it better feel free to let me know so I can fork yours.
+I put it together quickly, and I am aware there is room for improvement.
+If you enhance it, please let me know so I can consider forking your version.